webprofusion-chrisc/simple-text-editor/README.md

 # Simple Text Editor

+Sometimes you just need a tiny and quick text editor.

-A lightweight, Windows-native text editor built with C++ and the Win32 API.
+*Simple Text Editor* is a lightweight, Windows-native text editor built with C++ and the Win32 API.
 This editor provides essential text editing capabilities with a clean, tabbed interface.

 ## Features